rilma/pyIRI2016/README.md

 ### Compile IRI2016 Fortran

 #### In Docker
 Just open a folder in the development container as described [here](https://code.visualstudio.com/docs/remote/containers-tutorial).
-Then, you are going to have an isolated development environment in which pyIRI2016 can be build up as follows:
+Then, you are going to access to an isolated development environment in which pyIRI2016 can be build up as follows:

 ```sh
 make build